nasane/moarTP/README.md

 The 8 commands added by this plugin are:

-    /tpto    [location]                              : teleport to a custom location /claim   [location] (["description"])    	     : define a custom location (where you're standing) /unclaim [location]                              : remove a custom location /view    (player)                                : view all locations (or locations made by a player) /about   [location]               	      	     : view location information
+    /tpto        [location] (password)                          : teleport to a custom location /claim       [location] (["description"])    	            : define a custom location (where you're standing) /claimsecret [location] (password)                          : define a custom location encrypted with a passphrase /unclaim     [location]                                     : remove a custom location /view        (player)                                       : view all locations (or locations made by a player) /about       [location]               	      	            : view location information
-    /move [player1(,player2,player3,...)] [location] : teleport other player(s) to a custom location /sethome [location]                              : set your personal home location /gohome                                          : go to your personal home location
+    /move [player1(,player2,player3,...)] [location] (password) : teleport other player(s) to a custom location /sethome     [location]                                     : set your personal home location /gohome                                                     : go to your personal home location

-The plugin is still in its early stages, as a number of new features and cleaned-up interfaces will soon be added.
-These include the ability to define sub-locations for locations, the ability to define secret locations only you can view and teleport to, some sort of map cursors for locations, and more.
-Visit <http://github.com/ofallonminecraft/moarTP> for the latest code!

 # Instructions for use:

+The newest version of the plugin requires a database to operate.
+If you have existing locations on your server, they will be automatically sent to the database upon configuration.
 Download the plugin from http://dev.bukkit.org/server-mods/moarTP.
 Place in your plugins folder for your Bukkit server, and reload the server.
-It should be ready to go!
+Open moarTP_db.config, insert database connection details, and save the file.
+Then, reload the server once more.
+You should be ready to go!